fiazfqk/SQLStatementBuilderByFireDAC/README.md

 # SQLStatementBuilderByFireDAC
 ## A SQL Statement Builder with FireDAC in Delphi

-Usually it takes a lot of time to write parameterized sql insert and update query in Delphi.
-I wrote SQLStatementBuilderByFireDAC utilities which saved a lot of time to  for writing the insert and update query.
+Usually, it takes a lot of time to write parameterized SQL insert and update queries in Delphi.
+I wrote SQLStatementBuilderByFireDAC utilities which saved a lot of time for writing the insert and update query.

 You can download the latest release, test and speed up your database application production.